|Guide||♦||4 Triplogs||0 Topics|

 While you can enjoy this ride in the back of a pink Jeep, it is also a normal forest road that the public can access provided they have a vehicle capable of it.
 This trail is conveniently located near downtown and offers up some spectacular scenery with relative ease.

-I'm posting this brief description here on HAZ because in my previous research, I was hard-pressed to find any detailed or valuable information on what should seemingly be easy to find.
+I'm posting this brief description here on HAZ because, in my previous research, I was hard-pressed to find any detailed or valuable information on what should seemingly be easy to find.
 (Not like this is in the middle of nowhere or anything obscure!)

 In a nutshell: you need a Jeep.
-Or another highly-capable 4x4 with low range.
+Or another highly-capable 4x4 with a low range.
 The road is narrow and tight so big trucks can't do it.
 My attempt was in a stock 08 Tacoma (TRD Off-road).
 Skid plates took a healthy beating.
 Approach and departure angles hurt me, and I would've done better with a shorter wheelbase and a little bit more clearance.
-Rear bumper took a direct blow a couple of times, as did the skid under the front bumper.
+The rear bumper took a direct blow a couple of times, as did the skid under the front bumper.
 I didn't have the goods to conquer the "Devil's Staircase" (at least not without risking more damage than I was willing to put on the line).

 The FS has installed a nice man-made step at the start of the trail.
 It verifies that you're Ford Taurus-rental tourists don't even attempt the trail.
 You can make it over the step and still end up in trouble later, but it's a good deterrent.

-The trail begins at the manmade step and proceeds easily for a few hundred yards before a small pullout and sign warning users again of proper driving use and the dangers ahead.
+Step by step: The trail begins at the manmade step and proceeds easily for a few hundred yards before a small pullout and sign warning users again of proper driving use and the dangers ahead.
 (This is where my GPS track begins).

 After the pullout, a couple of short, easy climb up and down some solid Sedona red rock before ascending a hill and being presented with a fork in the road.
 Go right for the 200-yard spur to the Devil's Dining Room sinkhole.
 Turn around and head back out to the main road.